AdaCore/learn/content/courses/advanced-ada/parts/data_types/numerics.rst

 Usually, this value is two, as the radix is based on a binary system.

-Attribute: :ada:`'Machine_Rounds` and :ada:`'Machine_Overflows`
+Attribute: :ada:`Machine_Rounds` and :ada:`Machine_Overflows`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this section, we discuss attributes that return :ada:`Boolean` values indicating whether a feature is available or not in the target architecture:

-- :ada:`'Machine_Rounds` is an attribute that indicates what happens when the result of a fixed-point operation is inexact:
+- :ada:`Machine_Rounds` is an attribute that indicates what happens when the result of a fixed-point operation is inexact:

   - :ada:`T'Machine_Rounds = True`: inexact result is rounded;

   - :ada:`T'Machine_Rounds = False`: inexact result is truncated.

-- :ada:`'Machine_Overflows` is an attribute that indicates whether a :ada:`Constraint_Error` is guaranteed to be raised when a fixed-point operation with that type produces an overflow or divide-by-zero.
+- :ada:`Machine_Overflows` is an attribute that indicates whether a :ada:`Constraint_Error` is guaranteed to be raised when a fixed-point operation with that type produces an overflow or divide-by-zero.